Worcester Preparatory School: Campus

 Worcester Preparatory School's 45 acre campus is located on the southern edge of the town of Berlin, and comprises the Nichols Early Learning Center, Burbage Center for Admissions and Development, the Academic and Technology Building, the Guerrieri Library (whose design was inspired by Thomas Jefferson's Monticello), the Athletic and Performing Arts Center, and Thompson Field House.
 The campus also includes tennis courts and five athletic fields.

 Athletics

-Sports and other activities include basketball, cross country, field hockey, dance, soccer, tennis, golf, volleyball, cheerleading, and lacrosse.
+Sports and other activities include basketball, cross country, swim, soccer, tennis, golf, volleyball, cheerleading, and lacrosse.